Science Is Not Superior to the Bible

 14 -The sky was split apart like a scroll when it is rolled up, and every mountain and island were moved out of their places.

-The context of Revelation 6:14 is that it is a prophecy of the destruction coming on the earth.
+The context of Revelation 6:14 is that of a prophecy about the destruction coming on the earth.
 The events in Revelation 6 take place during the Seven Year Tribulation that happens just before Christ returns.
-(At an unspecified time in the future.)
-Everything, the whole universe, is literally falling apart... including the sky.
+Everything, the entire universe, is literally falling apart... including the sky.
 This verse does not imply the "sky" is a canopy and that canopy is coming apart.
 The prophecy is that the physical disaster that happens will be so great, that it will appear that even the sky is splitting.
 The universal destruction will be so great and so terrifying, and so obviously coming from God, that...

 5 - The kings of the earth and the great men and the commanders and the rich and the strong and every slave and free man hid themselves in the caves and among